Kaaz/DiscordBot/readme.md

 clone the project with git
 `git clone https://github.com/MaikWezinkhof/DiscordBot /path/to/project`
-Go to the root of the project and install the depencencies using maven
+Go to the root of the project and install the dependencies using maven
 `mvn install`
 Now build the project using maven
 `mvn clean process-resources compile assembly:single`
 In the target map there should be a file called Discordbot-VERSION_full.jar (where version is the latest version number)
 Move this file over to a location wherever you want to start the bot from.

-you can launch the bot with the following command:
+You can launch the bot with the following command:
 `java -jar <jarfilename>`

 The first time It will generate an application.cfg file and exit.